richardsc/Tag_Youre_Git/README.md

 1. Create a new branch.
 2. Add/change file(s) in the repository.
 3. Commit your changes and push your branch to GitHub.
-4. Open a pull request and in the description, tag a team member to review your changes (using "@username").
+4. Open a pull request and in the description, tag someone to review your changes (using "@username").
 5. The tagged team member will (hopefully) review your changes, merge the pull request, and then repeat the process, tagging the next person in line.

 ## Opening a Pull Request